Instructions for the Victims' Compensation Board Gross Sexual Assault Forensic Examination Claim Form

 - Patient Tracking Number: Use this space to enter a number which will connect this forensic kit claim form to the appropriate patient and that patient's records.
 Usually an account number or a medical record number would work.

-- At this time, we are not making use of the "Lot number" for the kits.
+- At this time, we are not making use of the "Lot number" which may appear on the kit.

 - The description section is to give a general description of the services provided, not to list physical findings or a description of the crime.
 Please also complete the checklist of services, see Section 5.